dwr2118/privrepo/README.md

   - `deptCode`: A String representing the department.
   - `courseCode`: An Integer representing the course within the department.
   - `location`: A String representing the location in which the course occurs.
-* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message or the proper status code in tune with what has happened.
+* Returns: A ResponseEntity object containing an HTTP 200 response with an appropriate message.
+If the course is not found, HTTP 404 NOT_FOUND is returned with a message stating "Course Not Found".
+An appropriate message indicating the proper response occurs for errors.

 ## Branch Coverage Reporting